Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Introduction

 In this work, we show that the benefits of multi-agent debate are not as universal as commonly assumed.
 Through a series of empirical studies, we show that multi-agent debate can sometimes degrade performance, leading to worse final answers than those generated by a single agent acting alone.
 These failures are not rare edge cases, but arise systematically in settings where agents amplify each other’s errors -- agreeing reflexively rather than challenging flawed reasoning.
-These findings hold true even when there is variation in the abilities of the participating LLM agents.
+These findings hold even when there is variation in the abilities of the participating LLM agents.
 For instance, we discover that introducing a weak or less capable (lower-performing) LLM agent into a debate with a strong or more capable (higher-performing) agent can detrimentally affect the debate outcome, producing results worse than if the agents had not engaged in discussion.
 The presence of a weaker agent disrupts the performance of the stronger agent.
 Moreover, in certain cases, the longer a debate continues, the more performance can degrade.
 In other words: talk isn’t always cheap -- and in some cases, it’s actively harmful.

 We present a systematic evaluation of multi-agent debate across multiple tasks, showing that debate can sometimes \textit{harm} group performance, particularly with heterogeneous LLM agents engaged in debate.
 Our findings challenge the prevailing narrative that more discussion between agents is inherently beneficial.
-Instead, we uncover several key factors that mediate the success or failure of debate, including task type and complexity, agent diversity and capability.
+Instead, we uncover several key factors that mediate the success or failure of debate, including task type and complexity, agent diversity and capability, and social influence.
 In doing so, we offer a nuanced view of when and why debate helps -- and when it hurts.
-Together, these results suggest that while debate remains a promising tool for improving model reasoning, its success is far from guaranteed.
+Together, these results suggest that while debate remains a promising tool for improving model reasoning, it should be applied carefully to ensure safety on the task and setting of interest.